microsoft/vscode-docs/docs/csharp/package-management.md

 ### Automatic NuGet restore

-For a .NET project, a package restore happens automatically when you create a project from a template, build, load, or when making changes to an SDK-style project.
+For a .NET project, a package restore happens automatically when you create a project from a template, build, load, or make changes to an SDK-style project.
 You can view in the progress and logs in the Ouput panel.

 ![Automatic NuGet package restore](images/package-management/automatic-nuget-package-restore.png)